 Understanding Grief and Loss

 Even when loss has been experienced before, it isn’t unusual for the response to a particular loss to be dramatically different than previous ones.
 The reaction to loss is shaped by life experiences, the relationship with the person lost, as well as the personality and culture of the person grieving.
 Grief is expressed in many different ways.
 Some common expressions are crying, fatigue, loss of appetite, difficulty sleeping, isolating yourself, anxiety, frustration, and questioning.
-In severe cases, it can lead to depression, PTSD, suicidal ideation, and physical illness.
+In severe cases, it can lead to depression, post traumatic stress disorder (PTSD), suicidal ideation, and physical illness.

 Grief is also experienced differently by children than it is by adults.
 Children under the age of 7 often feel abandoned when a person they know dies.
 They might fear being alone, and often act out after experiencing a loss.
 They might regress, losing their ability to use the toilet or speak.
 Slightly older children, between 7 and 12, often try to protect themselves in the aftermath of death.
 Teenagers respond much like adults, but often more dramatically.
 They may throw themselves into a religious group that provides answers, or they might take part in dangerous activities such as drug use and reckless driving.
 Keep an eye out for suicidal thoughts in children and teens that have experienced a loss.